christy-wang98/Lunch-spin-wheel/README.md

 2. Select restaurants you're interested in
 3. Click "Add to Wheel" to add them as options

+### Searching Different Locations 搜索不同位置

+1. Select "Enter a custom location" in the map section
+2. Type any address, city, or place name
+3. Click "Find Location" to search restaurants in that area
+4. You can also switch back to your current location at any time

 ### Adjusting Option Weight 调整选项权重

 1. Use the number input next to each option to change its weight